huggingface/blog/safetensors-security-audit.md

 # Going forward

-For Hugging Face, EleutherAI and StabilityAI the master plan is to embrace this format by default.
+For Hugging Face, EleutherAI, and Stability AI, the master plan is to shift to using this format by default.

 EleutherAI has added support for evaluating models stored as SafeTensors in their LM Evaluation Harness and is working on supporting the format in their GPT-NeoX distributed training library.

-For instance within `transformers` library we are doing the following:
+Within the `transformers` library we are doing the following:

-- [x] Create `safetensors`
+- [x] Create `safetensors`.
 - [x] Verify it works and can deliver on all promises (lazy load for LLMs, single file for all frameworks, faster loads).
-- [x] Verify it's safe (today's announcement)
+- [x] Verify it's safe.
+(This is today's announcement.)
-- [x] Make `safetensors` a core dependency (already done, or soon to come)
+- [x] Make `safetensors` a core dependency.
+(This is already done or soon to come.)
 - [ ] Make `safetensors` the default saving format.
 This will happen in a few months when we have enough feedback to make sure it will cause as little disruption as possible and enough users already have the library to be able to load new models even on relatively old `transformers` versions.